plone/guillotina/docs/source/installation/configuration.md

 # Configuration

-`guillotina` and it's addon define global configuration that is used throughout the `guillotina`.
+`guillotina` and its addons define a global configuration that is used throughout the `guillotina`.
 All of these settings are configurable by providing a JSON configuration file to the start script.